apache/flink/docs/content/docs/connectors/datastream/kafka.md

 guide]({{< ref "docs/ops/upgrading" >}}).
 For Kafka, you additionally need to follow these steps:

-* Do not upgrade Flink and the Kafka Connector version at the same time.
+* Do not upgrade from FlinkKafkaConsumer/FlinkKafkaProducer to KafkaSource/KafkaSink at the same time as the flink upgrade.
 * Make sure you have a `group.id` configured for your Consumer.
 * Set `setCommitOffsetsOnCheckpoints(true)` on the consumer so that read offsets are committed to Kafka.
 It's important to do this before stopping and